GaikwadAtharva/SESA_Event_Attendance/README.md

 # SESA Event Attendance Tracker

-A full-stack web application developed for the **Software Engineering Students Association (SESA) Technical Team Selection Task**.
+A web-based **Event Attendance Management System** developed as part of the **Software Engineering Students Association (SESA) Technical Team Selection Task**.

-The application manages event registrations and allows organizers to search participants, mark attendance, and monitor attendance statistics through a dashboard.
-The application uses **PostgreSQL for persistent data storage**, ensuring that events, registrations, and attendance records remain available even after application restarts or redeployments.
+The application allows students to register for events and provides organizers with a secure dashboard to search registered participants, verify their registration, mark attendance, and monitor attendance statistics in real time.

 ---

-## 🚀 Live Application
+## 🌐 Live Demo

-**Live Demo:**
+**Live Application:**
 https://sesa-event-attendance.onrender.com

 **GitHub Repository:**